ellvix/Axe-Batch/README.md

 Useful for getting a quick rating of a site.
 VERY useful if run regularly to track a sites accessibility compliance over time.
 Extra triggers can also be added to the script to, say, send an email if sites drop below a certain score.

-Setup (Windows only):
+## Setup

 Install Axe-Cli (requries Node 6+) https://github.com/dequelabs/axe-cli

-Clone / download this project
+Clone / download aXe Batch
 Set up directories: There should be a blank 'source' folder and 'outputjson' folder.
 The scripts should generate these on first time run, but to avoid permission issues it's recommended to just create them manually.
 Create a csv file called "listofsites.csv" and put it in the /source folder.
 Modify main csv file: listofsites.csv should have 2 columns at the start: Name and Url, capitalized just like that.
 Put your sites as rows, with a name and url.